mitul-s/paprback.co/README.md

 Goodreads has always been a pain point and I figured it would be the time to consider building something new.
 We got to the shelves part, but there's many nuances and UX cues that can be significantly improved.

 Overall, I'm super happy I finally completed a project and learned so much in a short time.
 Excited to keep building.
+Here's a quick list of the React concepts I learned through this project.

+- Functional + Class Components, HOCs
+- Props vs State
+- Conditional Rendering
+- Hooks + Custom Hooks
+- Context
+- Error Boundaries
+- Compound Components
+- State Management, Routing, Styling, so much more..
+- I did not learn Testing yet

 ## Built With